bbbjuve/spinhydro_data/README.md

 - scripts/ : scripts to reproduce figures
 - configs/ : parameter settings used in simulations

+## Usage
+Run the plotting scripts in the `scripts/` directory using the data files in the `data/` directory.
+- Use the provided `.pth` model files and `.dat` data files as inputs specified in each script.

 ## Reproducibility
 The repository provides the data and scripts necessary to reproduce the main numerical results and figures presented in the manuscript.